-\ Courses are listed under separate tracks to guide your preference of micro or macro preparation.
+Courses are listed under separate tracks to guide your preference of micro or macro preparation.
 At least one course must be selected from each track.
 A minimum grade of C is required for each course.

-\\ These courses have additional prerequisites as follows: PSYCH 2201 (400:060), PSYCH 3404/5404 (400:106g), and PSYCH 2203 (400:160), have prerequisite of PSYCH 1001 (400:001).
-Course PSYCH 1001 (400:001) may be used to satisfy Category 5B of the Liberal Arts Core.
+These courses have additional prerequisites as follows: PSYCH 2201, PSYCH 3404/5404, and PSYCH 2203, have prerequisite of PSYCH 1001.
+PSYCH 1001 may be used to satisfy the Human Condition (Domestic) requirement of the UNIFI/General Education program.